gabelivan/wp-asset-clean-up/readme.txt

 == Frequently Asked Questions ==
 = What PHP version is required for this plugin to work? =

-5.3+ - I strongly recommend you to use PHP 7+, if you're website is compatible with it, as it's much faster and it will make a big difference in terms of back-end speed.
+5.4+ - I strongly recommend you to use PHP 7+, if you're website is fully compatible with it, as it's much faster than any PHP 5.* and it will make a big difference for your website's backend speed.

 = How do I know if my website’s page loading speed is slow and needs improvement? = There are various ways to check the speed of a website and this is in relation to the following: front-end (the part of the website visible to your visitors), back-end (PHP code, server-side optimization), hosting company, CDN (Content Delivery Network) setup, files loaded (making sure CSS, JS, Images, Fonts, and other elements are properly optimized when processed by the visitor’s browser).